-Unfortunately, not all of the TCUs have had an opportunity to benefit from this program; yet, funding for this vital program has been static, and the percentage of proposals funded has declined each year beginning in 2004.
+Despite its successes, funding for this vital program has been static.
+Therefore, not all of the TCUs have had an opportunity to benefit from this program; in fact the percentage of proposals funded has declined each year beginning in 2004.
 We urge the Subcommittee to fund competitively awarded NSF-TCUP grants at \$15,000,000.